 Chances for meaningful connections have also been integrated into the behavioral health supports offered at the New Vitae Wellness and Recovery Center.
 Participants can find additional options to explore healthy relationships and learn ways to build trust with others.
 The center has engaged individuals in activities beyond individual and group therapies, including:

 - Quarterly complimentary training, which focuses on various behavioral health topics.
 It is open to individuals, families, and allies.

 - Routine visiting canine volunteers through Paws with Patience

 - Certified Peer Specialist Staff

-Research has emphasized the importance of Young Adults developing and maintaining social connections.
-In addition to leisure time to interact and nurture relationships, a variety of activities are available to promote the development of social communication and interactive skill building.
-The list includes:
+Research has emphasized the importance of young adults developing and maintaining social connections.
+In addition to leisure time to interact and nurture relationships, a variety of activities are available to promote the development of social communication and interactive skill building such as:

 - Independent Living Skill Supports: Group activities are planned in order to promote positive and supportive socialization.